hjacobs/python-clickclick/contributing.rst

 Filing Issues
 ================

-If you have a question about python-clickclick, or have problems using it, please read the [readme]( README.rst) before filing an issue.
+If you have a question about python-clickclick, or have problems using it, please read the README before filing an issue.
 Also, double-check with the current issues on our `Issues Tracker`_.

 Contributing a Pull Request
 ==============================